StrawberryBe/analytics.de-DE/help/analyze/analysis-workspace/c-intelligent-alerts/alert-builder.md

 >
 >The phone number must be preceded by a "+" and a [country code](https://countrycode.org/).

-Die E-Mail, die ein Benutzer erhalten würde, sobald eine Warnung ausgelöst wurde, sieht wie folgt aus:
+Die E-Mail, die ein Benutzer erhalten würde, sobald eine Warnung ausgelöst wurde, sieht in etwa so aus:

 ![](assets/alerts-email.PNG)